D. PHILLIPS / SCIENCE PHOTO LIBRARY D. PHILLIPS / SCIENCE PHOTO LIBRARY

 Candida albicans.
 Coloured Scanning Electron Micrograph (SEM) of the fungus Candida albicans, cause of human thrush.
-Groups of rounded yeast- like spores are seen connected by long filaments, known as hyphae.
-These hyphae spread into a large fungal network, known as a mycelium, and produce more spores.
-Candida albicans causes the infection known as candidiasis.
-This affects moist mucous membranes of the body, such as skin folds, mouth, respiratory tract and vagina.
+At centre are rounded yeast-like spores and around them infectious filaments.
+The tubular filaments (hyphae) develop from these spores; the hyphae branch and spread into a network (mycelium) which then produces more spores.
+Candida albicans causes the infection known as candidiasis which affects the moist mucous membranes of the body, such as skin folds, mouth, respiratory tract and vagina.
 Oral and vaginal conditions are known as thrush.
-Genital thrush is sexually transmitted.
-Magnifica- tion: x3,000 at 4x5 inch size.
+The infection may also appear in persons receiving prolonged broad-spectrum antibiotics.

 Model release not required.
 Property release not required.